-Though this website focuses primarily on providing information for long-term missionaries, enquiries about short-term missions have led us to gather some information on books and articles on the topic:
+Though this website focuses primarily on providing information for long-term missionaries, enquiries about short-term missions have led me to gather some information on books and articles on the topic:

 "There's Nothing Short About Short Term Missions" by Ramon Lull on the website desiringGod